Sotheby's Stories Colour of Diamonds

 White diamonds are the most common, falling into the largest colour spectrum on the Diamond Grading Scale, which begins with “D” colour, meaning totally colourless, and ending with “Z” colour, which is pale yellow or brown.
-The variable in this spectrum is the element Nitrogen – a D colour diamond completely lacks Nitrogen, with the Nitrogen content increasing along the spectrum.
-The vast majority of white diamonds mined today have a large content of Nitrogen, which classifies them within the end of the colour scale.
-Diamonds that fall within the E – F colour range are rare, therefore more valuable, as their chemical composition and crystal structure is made up almost only of carbon with only traces of Nitrogen.
+The variable in this spectrum is the element Nitrogen – a D colour diamond has no nitrogen (or only a microscopic amount) nor any other element present.
+The larger the amount of nitrogen present the more the colour increases, thus moving the diamond along the colour spectrum.
+The vast majority of white diamonds mined today have a large content of Nitrogen, which classifies them towards the lower end of the colour scale.
+Diamonds that fall within the D-F colour range are rare and therefore more will command a higher price than those towards the end of the spectrum.

 Coloured diamonds contain impurities or structural defects within the chemical composition.
 In the case of yellow diamonds, nitrogen is incorporated into their carbon crystal structure.
 These nitrogen impurities give a diamond its yellow colour as they modify light and absorb the blue part of the visible spectrum.
-Yellow diamonds that have a higher concentration of colour more intense than Z colour, as well as diamonds that exhibit colours other than yellow or brown, are considered “fancy” coloured diamonds.
+When there is a large amount of nitrogen present within the stone the diamond ceases to become a M-Z coloured diamond and becomes a fancy coloured diamond.
 All fancy coloured diamonds follow the same colour grading scale: Fancy Light, Fancy, Fancy Intense, and Fancy Vivid.
 As the colour concentration increases within the stone, so does its value.

-Blue diamonds are caused by impurities of Boron, a rare element in the Earth’s crust.
+Blue diamonds are caused by Boron, a rare element in the Earth’s crust.